 In addition, you could also use operational data from things like your website analytics to layer in elements like:

 - Referral URL

 - Page load speed

-That’s just a snapshot of the kind of data you could pull in – the more you include, the more data points you have to identify what’s really driving your NPS score.
+That’s just a snapshot of the kind of data you could pull in.
+The more you include, the more data points you have to identify what’s really driving your NPS score calculation.

-Once you have the data points you need, you can run analyses like Key Driver Analysis or multivariate regression to identify the priority areas to focus on to improve the customer experience and your NPS scores.
+Once you have calculated your NPS you should have significant data points to be able to can run advanced analyses like Key Driver Analysis or multivariate regression to identify your specific ways to improve the customer experience and your NPS scores.